Abir-Tx/lancache-domains/docs/README.md

 This is a list of all hostnames that are required to be redirected for running a game content cache.
 This list will change frequently so this is designed to be a definitive list.

+## Additions

+- Amalgamated list creation
+- Generation of a custom file for DNSMASQ (Pihole)

 ## Usage

 You can use this list one of two ways: